-- a checks and balances system has been established for agency wide tracking and clarity of attempted applications; - agency wide instructional sessions were held and a Powerpoint reference tool has been designed and disseminated for staff clarification.; - monthly administrative council dissemination sessions began in April, 2009 to fully communicate grants activities.
+- a checks and balances system has been established for agency wide tracking and clarity of attempted applications; - agency wide instructional sessions were held and a Powerpoint reference tool has been designed and disseminated for staff clarification; - monthly administrative council dissemination sessions began in April, 2009 to fully communicate grants activities.

 - Agency wide expansion from 3 to 48 subscribers of participating districts/subscribers in the Grants CoSer through improved central office outreach via print and electronic media.
-Seven of the forty-eight subscribers participating in both in-district and regional services. - Increase in the grant application rate for emerging technologies.
+Seven of the forty-eight subscribers participating in both in-district and regional services. - Increase in the grant application rate for emerging technologies. - Decrease in administrative inefficiencies through timely grant process follow-through - Decrease in NY Initiatives Meetings and attendance. - Decrease in inappropriate applications through grant reviews and consultations.